lakatdev/keszeg3/README.md

 `flag beginning`

-Using `jump` the execution contines at the specified flag:
+Using `jump` the execution continues at the specified flag:

 `jump beginning`